• Skip to primary navigation

 Learn more about the CPP Disability Reconsideration Request

 1. Appeal to the Social Security Tribunal (General Division) – If you were denied at the Reconsideration stage, you may want to proceed to the Tribunal – General Division.
-At this stage, you also have 90 days to appeal to the decision regarding your previous submission
+At this stage, you also have 90 days to appeal the decision regarding your previous submission

 Learn more about the Social Security Tribunal (General Division)